lifeonlars/test/README.md

 # Test Repo

-Repository for testing, spikes and various experiments.
+Repository for testing, spikes and various experiments and course work.

 ## Learning resources and courses